jsa2/caOptics/readme.md

 After completing the pre-requisites and reading this readme file, consider following:

+>⚠ Policies that are only available from /beta/ endpoint are automatically excluded from scope.
+This includes any new policy with guest settings at the time of writing

 1. reportOnly policies are not considered terminating:
  Read: [``scope``](#scope)